rvl-lab-utoronto/lab_onboarding_recommended_reading/README.md

 Yisong Yue's [seminar course](https://sites.google.com/view/cs-159-spring-2020/home).
 Learning for branch and bound optimizers, learning A* heuristics.
 Lots of good stuff here.

+### Safety Considerations in Learning for Control
+Scaling probabilistically safe imitation learning, Scott Niekum, [online talk](https://bluejeans.com/playback/s/zOSHqyZzGhSdPRQPl0448lckmbprGAmzQoTUKOGB5xjntbBZji0GHw2yZelRFH7K), which can also be found [here](https://youtu.be/slGmQv_pWs0).

+Backwards reachability for control, via the Hamilton-Jacobi-Bellman equation [survey paper](https://arxiv.org/abs/1709.07523) and [tutorial](https://www.youtube.com/watch?v=iWsfc107nRc).
+Note that these approaches do not scale in more than 10-15 dimensions.

+Introduction to reachability for linear systems, [a tutorial](http://www.dii.unimo.it/~zanasi/didattica/Teoria_dei_Sistemi/Luc_TDS_ING_2016_Reachability_and_Controllability.pdf).

+How should a robot assess risk?
+Towards an axiomatic theory of risk in robotics, by Anirudha Majumdar. [paper](http://asl.stanford.edu/wp-content/papercite-data/pdf/Majumdar.Pavone.ISRR17.pdf)

 <br/>

 ## HOW TO SIMULATE MOTION AND PERCEPTION